seancfoley/IPAddress/ipaddress.md

 &#8203;
 #### IP Address Aggregations

-As you an see in this document, there are multple ways in this library to represent a multitude of addresses with a single object, whether it be a subnet, a sequential range, or a collection.
+As you an see in this document, there are a number of ways in this library to represent a multitude of addresses with a single object, whether it be a subnet, a sequential range, or a collection.
 There are also options allowing you to convert from one to the other, or to compare.

 The IPAddressAggregation interface represents all types that can represent a multitude of individual addresses.
 This includes subnets (`IPAddress`), sequential ranges (`IPAddressSeqRange`), and address collections (`IPAddressSeqRangeList` and `IPAddressContainmentTrie`).